raspberrypi/documentation/hardware/raspberrypi/revision-codes/README.md

 ## New-style revision codes

-Since the Raspberry Pi 2 launch, new-style revision codes were introduced.
+With the launch of the Raspberry Pi 2, new-style revision codes were introduced.
 Rather than being sequential, each bit of the hex code represents a piece of information about the revision:

 ```
 uuuuuuuuFMMMCCCCPPPPTTTTTTTTRRRR